eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 If the reader is of type `ObservableCardReader` then it is possible to schedule in advance the execution of a selection scenario as soon as a card is presented.

-Invoke the `scheduleCardSelectionScenario(...)` to register the previously prepared scenario in the observable reader.
+Call the `scheduleCardSelectionScenario(...)` method to register the previously prepared scenario in the observable reader.

 In this case, it is necessary to register a reader observer and to have started the card detection in order to be able to retrieve the result of the selection which will be contained in a `CardReaderEvent`.